coleenquadros/configuration/docs/app-sre/incident-process.md

 ### Continuous Communication (every 30 minutes)

-This section needs to be carried out every 30 minutes.
+This section needs to be carried out every 30 minutes, while the service is degraded.

 * [Updating status.redhat.com] if relevant.
 * [Updating status.quay.io] if relevant.